-If we could only offer one tip to help you get good test scores overall, it would be this: Practice, practice, practice.
+If we could only offer one tip for good SAT or ACT scores, it would be this: Practice, practice, practice.

-Years of studies show that test scores tend to increase with repeated testing, which makes a sense.
-Think about it.
-If practice makes us better at playing piano or shooting 3-pointers, why wouldn’t practice make us better at taking tests?
+Years of studies have shown that test scores tend to increase with repeated testing, which makes a certain amount of sense—after all, if practice makes us better at playing piano or shooting 3-pointers, why wouldn’t practice make us better at taking tests?
 In fact, the makers of the ACT have found that repeat test takers have average Composite scores that are 2.9 points higher than single test takers.

-But using tests as a way of studying isn’t limited to tests like the SAT and ACT.
-Students who study with practice tests retain that information better than those who study using other methods.
-Robert Bjork, a psychologist at UCLA, whose research has focused on learning and memory, says that using our memories to retrieve information changes the way we access that information: “What we recall becomes more recallable in the future.
+Practice tests don’t just build these test-taking skills—they also help you to retain the knowledge you need to earn good SAT and ACT scores.
+Studies show that students who test themselves on information retain that information better than those who study using other methods.
+Robert Bjork, a psychologist at the University of California, Los Angeles, whose research has long focused on learning and memory, says that using our memories to retrieve information changes the way we access that information: “What we recall becomes more recallable in the future.
 In a sense, you are practicing what you are going to need to do later.”

 - Stick with full-length practices tests.
-You want to feel like you’re taking the actual test.
-A few practice problems here and there or completing test sections in pieces won’t actually provide you with realistic practice.
-There are plenty of online resources for full-length practice tests, including both the College Board and the ACT website.
-C2 students enjoy access to our full suite of practice SAT and ACTs, all of which are built to mimic the real tests as closely as possible.
+Doing a few practice problems here and there or completing test sections in pieces won’t actually provide you with realistic practice.
+C2 students enjoy access to our full suite of practice tests for the SAT and ACT.

 - Time yourself.
 This falls under the heading of mimicking test day conditions.
 One of the toughest parts of succeeding on the SAT or ACT is time management.
-By using timed practice, you can spot the areas where you struggle to finish in a timely manner.
-You’ll learn which sections or specific types of questions tend to suck up big chunks of time.
+By engaging in timed practice, you can more easily spot the areas where you struggle with time management.
+Identify sections or specific types of questions that tend to suck up big chunks of time.
 Then you can strategize ways to tackle the problem.
-Timed practice will also help you build up your speed; the more reading passages you read, the faster you’ll get at reading them!
+Timed practice will also help you to build up your speed – the more reading passages you read, the faster you’ll get at reading them!

 - Take the whole test in one sitting.
-It can be hard to carve out an entire 3-hour chunk of time, but if you don’t, you won’t be building the endurance you need to maintain focus for the entire length of the test.
+It can be hard to carve out an entire 3-hour chunk of time, but if you take your practice tests piecemeal, you won’t be building the endurance you need to maintain focus for the entire length of the test.

 - Carefully review each practice test.
-Go through your answers with a fine-toothed comb, and look at the questions you answered correctly and the ones you missed or skipped.
-If you got it right, understand why you got it right and that it wasn’t just a lucky guess.
-For a wrong answer, make sure you understand why the right answer is the right answer.
-Where you skipped a question, figure out why.
-Was it a time management issue or is this a type of question you struggle with?
+Go through your answers with a fine-toothed comb, looking both at the questions you answered correctly and the ones you missed or skipped.
+If you got it right, make sure you know why you got it right and that it wasn’t just a lucky guess.
+If you got it wrong, figure out where you made a mistake and make sure you understand why the right answer is the right answer.
+And if you skipped it, figure out why – was it a time management issue or is this a type of question you struggle with?